DS4SD/deepsearch-examples/README.md

 Each example starts by defining its input parameters.
 This is supported by Pydantic Settings, allowing automated loading from a `.env` file or env vars.
 Furthermore, access is based on [Profiles][profiles].
-To set up a profile, visit `<HOST_URL>/credentials` (e.g. for SDS that would be: https://sds.app.accelerate.science/credentials).
 Unless otherwise configured, the profile used is the active one.

 ### Document conversion